Ha-Duong-88/UFOs/README.md

 Visualizing data in a webpage makes it easier for users to view the information and analysis.

 Users can enter multiple search criteria such as date, city, state, country, shape, shape, comment on the webpage.
 The search can be based on a single or multiple criteria.
-The results are displayed in the table in the dashboard.
+The results will be displayed in the table in the dashboard.
 If the criteria does not match, the table will be empty.

 <insert images here>